Paulr756756/Rock-Paper-Scissors/README.md

 curl -X POST https://localhost:5001/api/delete/terminate?sessionId
 ```

 # Notes
+- The API follows **RESTful** conventions for simplicity and ease of use.
 - The game logic is implemented server side.
-- The API follows RESTful conventions for simplicity and ease of use.
+- **Frequency analysis** of User's previous actions is also done in order to introduce bias and increase difficulty.
+- The server uses an **in-memory store** to save user sessions.Sessions that remain inactive for more than a day are deleted automatically.